mjchi7/mjchi7.github.io/content/posts/jvm-shutdown-behavior.md

 To trigger a graceful shutdown, we typically send POSIX signals, such as `SIGINT` and `SIGTERM`, to the application process.

+> Note: difference between `SIGINT` and `SIGTERM`? `SIGINT` is meant for interactive program where upon receiving such signal, should return to the menu.
+But for non-interactive programs, most treat it the same as `SIGTERM`. -- [Reddit](https://www.reddit.com/r/linuxadmin/comments/h9bzcc/what_is_the_difference_between_sigint_and_sigterm/)

 Crucially, **graceful shutdown prevents any partially processed tasks that might lead to data corruption**.
 Concretely, it gives the application process an opportunity to run cleanup tasks before yielding to the kernel for the final cleanup.

 In most cases, a graceful shutdown comes with a timeout.
 Beyond the graceful duration, a non-graceful shutdown will be initiated.